hasura/graphql-engine/manual/tutorial/4-explore-hasura-cluster.rst

 postgres
 ^^^^^^^^
-This microservice hosts the PostgrSQL database.
+This microservice hosts the PostgreSQL database.

 session-redis
 ^^^^^^^^^^^^^